SamchanThunder/openhim-mediator-encounter-to-shr/README.md

 # <ins>Client Registry Mediator</ins>
-### Formats and Posts patient data from OpenHIM to OpenCR
+### Receives patient data from OpenHIM, standardizes it for OpenCR requirements, and securely forwards it to the client registry.
 -------------
 ## **How to run the mediator:**